-Nathan QuickStart Lite vest is a unisex hydration vest for most of the runners.
+Nathan QuickStart Lite Vest is a unisex hydration vest for most of the runners.
 In case you do not plan to run in extreme conditions, this vest will serve you greatly.
-It has 1,5 litre bladder capacity for water, which is amount of water you need when running half marathon.
-Total vest volume is 3 litres, which gives you enough additional space for nutrition or head lamp.
-Adjustable front and side straps are matter of course.
+It has a 1,5-litre bladder capacity for water, which is the amount of water you need when running a half marathon.
+The total vest volume is 3 litres, which gives you enough additional space for nutrition or headlamp.
+Adjustable front and side straps are a matter of course.
 It is a lightweight quality material gear that comes in multiple colour variants.
 The price is very advantageous.
-You can have it for $50 which is amazing comparing to similar products at this quality level.
-While you may say that it has quite small capacity, it is fact that most of people do not really use more than that.
+You can have it for $50 which is amazing compared to similar products at this quality level.
+While you may say that it has quite a small capacity, it is fact that most of the people do not really use more than that.

 Do I always have to carry water with me?

-No. When you go for recovery or easy pace run that does not last more than 45 minutes, you do not need to bring water.
-In case it is hot, take some water if you run more than 30 minutes.
-If you plan to run more than that, it is wise to have at least hand – held bottle with you.
+No. When you go for recovery or an easy pace run that does not last more than 45 minutes, you do not need to bring water.
+In case it is hot, take some water if you run for more than 30 minutes.
+If you plan to run more than that, it is wise to have at least a handheld bottle with you.

 Are sports drinks better than water?

-Sports drinks such as Gatorade contain minerals (sodium, potassium) and sacharids (sugar) which are key elements for proper functioning of our kinetic system.
-If you run for more than 1 hour, your sacharids and minerals storages go down and it is reasonable to replenish them with hypotonic or isotonic drink while running.
-But if you run for less that 1 hour, the water will do the same job and there is no need to use sports drinks.
+Sports drinks such as Gatorade contain minerals (sodium, potassium) and saccharides (sugar) which are key elements for the proper functioning of our kinetic system.
+If you run for more than 1 hour, your saccharides and minerals storages go down and it is reasonable to replenish them with a hypotonic or isotonic drink while running.
+But if you run for less than 1 hour, the water will do the same job and there is no need to use sports drinks.
 If you are interested, I have written an article on how to make your own homemade sports drink.

 What are the effects of dehydration?

-Runners get dehydrated as a result of the depletion of water and electrolytes in their body.
+Runners get dehydrated as a result of the depletion of water and electrolytes in their bodies.
 The symptoms of dehydration include cramping, nausea, fatigue or muscle spasms – to name just a few.
-According statistics, one of five runners experience it regulary.
-It is crucial to hydrate yourself regulary, mostly during longer runs.
+According to statistics, one in five runners experiences it regularly.
+It is crucial to hydrate yourself regularly, mostly during longer runs.
 Drink smaller amounts of liquids even if you don’t feel thirsty.
 Don’t drink too much!
 This could lead to cramps and stomach bloating making it impossible to run.